MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-initial.rst

    rm  -rf  data/ snapshots/ journal/

 To stop FRINX ODL safely from within the karaf console, hold the 'CTRL' key and press the 'D' key.
-For more info on operating karaf, see `Operating the FRINX ODL Distribution <running-frinx-odl-after-activation>`_
+For more info on operating karaf, see :doc:`Operating the FRINX ODL Distribution <running-frinx-odl-after-activation>`

 Non-standard setups
 -------------------